survos/survos-documentation-orig/modules/ongoing.rst

-...
+..
 This file was automatically generated from SCRIPT_NAME -- do not modify it except to change the relevant twig file!

 ..  _ongoing:

-ongoing: Ongoing/Repetitive Survey Types
+Ongoing Survey Types
 =======================================
 Survey can be scheduled at fixed or random times, or self-initiated or based on location or by the user.